 and a completed directed scholarly project.
 No credit may be transferred in to the Nurse Anesthesia concentration.

 The Nurse Anesthesia concentration does not offer a part-time option.

 Admission Requirements for the MSN Nurse Anesthesia Concentration were developed to meet the Standards for Accreditation of Nurse Anesthesia Educational Programs.
 Requirements include:

-Applications received after March 1, 2019 will be considered on a space available basis.
+Applications received after March 2, 2020 will be considered on a space availability basis.

 The Council on Accreditation of Nurse Anesthesia Educational Programs (COA) requires that all students matriculating into a nurse anesthesia educational program on January 1, 2022 or thereafter be enrolled in a program approved by the COA to award a practice doctoral degree.
 The program plans to submit its application to the COA for approval to award the Doctor of Nurse Practice degree in August, 2020.
 Pending approval by the COA, the program plans to enroll its first doctoral cohort of students in August, 2021.
 Further information regarding this transition may be obtained by contacting the program at 423-869-6210.

 The Master of Science in Nursing (MSN) degree program Nurse Anesthesia concentration has been accredited by the Accreditation Commission for Education in Nursing, Inc (ACEN).
 ACEN is officially recognized as a national accrediting agency for nursing education by the Council on Higher Education Accreditation (CHEA) and by the U.S. Department of Education.
 ACEN, may be contacted at 3343 Peachtree Rd NE, Suite 850, Atlanta, GA 30326 or call 404-975-5000 or visit www.acenursing.org.